lshpaner/eda_toolkit/paper.md

 It supports both academic research and applied data science use cases, with an emphasis on producing outputs that are publication-ready and easy to interpret.

+Several examples throughout the documentation and figures in this paper are based on the Adult Income dataset from the UCI Machine Learning Repository [@uci_adult; @kohavi1996census].
+This real-world tabular dataset offers a rich foundation for testing demographic segmentation, group comparisons, and reporting tools, particularly in contexts involving income classification and social variables.
+It serves as a practical benchmark for demonstrating the capabilities of functions such as `generate_table1()` and outlier visualization utilities within the EDA Toolkit.

 # Key Features

 ## Table 1 Generation